deanhowe/localfutures-moof-uk/content/host/deanhowe.md

 +++

-Dean Howe is a Web Developer on the Foxton Parish Council.
+Dean Howe is a Web Developer who was served as a Parish Councillor Foxton in South Cambs.